Back

 Directory

-A typical intranet comes with an index page, or a directory, with quick links to the most important spaces and pages.
+A typical Confluence intranet has an index page or directory with quick links to the most important rooms and pages.

 Spaces, pages, and blogs